 "Find press release placements in Germany with permanent placement and page indexing"

-"List my campaigns and their goals"
+"List my campaigns and switch to the SaaS Launch one"

-The marketplace search supports filtering by: format type, media type, category, location, language, badges (New, Best Price, etc.), price range, Ahrefs DR, Semrush organic traffic, audience size, audience by country, hyperlink type and amount, turnaround time, permanent placement, page indexing, homepage announcement, video support, unique text requirement, and accepted sensitive topics (Crypto, CBD, Gambling, Adult, Betting, Dating, Loans, Medicine, Alcohol, Smoking, Trading, Politics News).
+The marketplace search supports filtering by: format type, media type, category, location, language, badges (New, Best Price, Editor's Choice, etc.), price range, Ahrefs DR, Semrush organic traffic, audience size, audience by country, hyperlink type and amount, turnaround time, permanent placement, page indexing, homepage announcement, video support, unique text requirement, and accepted sensitive topics (Crypto, CBD, Gambling, Adult, Betting, Dating, Loans, Medicine, Alcohol, Smoking, Trading, Politics News).

-Connection fails or no tools appear—Make sure your Medialister account has MCP access enabled.
+Connection fails or no tools appear — Make sure your Medialister account has MCP access enabled.
 Contact support if you're unsure.

-Authentication errors—If the server requires authentication (OAuth), follow the login prompts in your AI tool.
+Authentication errors — If the server requires authentication (OAuth), follow the login prompts in your AI tool.
 Claude and ChatGPT handle OAuth flows automatically when configured correctly.

-Stale data or timeouts—The MCP server queries live data.
+Stale data or timeouts — The MCP server queries live data.
 If you experience slow responses, try simplifying your search filters or reducing the number of results per page.

-Tool not found—Make sure the MCP URL is entered correctly, without extra spaces or trailing characters.
+Tool not found — Make sure the MCP URL is entered correctly, without extra spaces or trailing characters.
 Restart your AI tool after making configuration changes.